rust-basel/rust-basel.github.io/README.md

 **You only need to adjust and run the script** in `package.json` if you make changes to the theme's template files or use new Tailwind CSS classes directly in your content files.
 Since the source file `css/main.css` has moved to the directory `themes/zolarwind/css/main.css`, we need to adjust the script in `package.json` accordingly.

-This is how the relevant part of it looks like for the stand-alone site:
+This is what the relevant part of it looks like for the stand-alone site:

 ```json
 "scripts": {